RajNori/Social-Media-Api/README.md

 > Can add a Front-end to make it a Full stack MERN application.
 # Acknowledgements

-> I would like to thank the team at Monash bootcamps, PluralSight and Coding Addict.
-[JohnSmilga](https://www.youtube.com/c/CodingAddict)
+> I would like to thank the team at Monash bootcamp.

 # contact
 > Created by [@rajnori](https://rajnori.github.io/Portfolio-project/) - feel free to contact me by clicking on the link [here](https://rajnori.github.io/Portfolio-project/)!